gymrek-lab/gymreklab.github.io/doc/WDL.rst

    singularity run --containall --env MYSQL_ROOT_PASSWORD=pass --bind ${PWD}/cromwell-executions/mysqldb:/var/lib/mysql --bind ${PWD}/cromwell-executions/mysql_var_run_mysqld:/var/run/mysqld docker://mysql > cromwell-executions/mysql.run.log 2>&1 &

 This starts a MySQL server running on the interactive node by using singularity to run the the default MySQL docker.
-This command stores the MySQL log at :code:`cromwell-executions/mysql.run.log` if you need it for debuging.
+This command stores the MySQL log at :code:`cromwell-executions/mysql.run.log`.
+Wait to proceed till the last line in that file says :code:`X Plugin ready for connections`.

-The first time you stand up MySQL, you'll need to run the following:
+After that, if this is your first time running MySQL this way, you'll need to run the following:

 .. code-block:: bash